-- The special permit and visa dispensation introduced to address the difficulties arising from the Covid-19 lockdown has been extended to the end of October. - A person whose visa has expired since 15 March and has remained in South Africa during the state of disaster period will not be declared an undesirable person upon leaving the country up to and including 31 October.
-Any declaration of undesirability that has been issued to any person who departed South Africa since 15 March is set aside. - The visas of foreign nationals already within South Africa are not revoked; they remain valid for the period for which they have been issued.
-All foreign nationals originating from countries affected by the COVID-19 outbreak, or those who have to transit through an affected country to return home, and whose visas have or will expire are allowed to re-apply for the same visa which may be issued for a period not exceeding 31 October, subject to meeting all legal application requirements; however, this does not include applications to change status from one visa category to another or to change the conditions endorsed on an existing visa. - Those whose visas expired after 15 February will be allowed to reapply for their via VFS Global without first having to apply to regularise their stay using "Form 20" (Authorisation for an illegal foreign national to remain in the country pending the outcome of an application for status.)
-Currently VFS Global is still closed but has opened its online booking system from the 4 May onward. - Alternatively, foreign nationals currently in South Africa whose visa has expired after 15 February can leave South Africa (during an unknown period after the lockdown period) without being declared undesirable. - Holders of work, business or study visas that have expired during the lockdown who have already submitted an extension application, are allowed to continue to work, conduct business or study.
+- The special permit and visa dispensation introduced to address the difficulties arising from the Covid-19 lockdown has been extended to 31 January 2021. - A person who entered South Africa since 15 February, whose visa has expired and who has remained in South Africa during the state of disaster period will not be declared an undesirable person upon leaving the country up to and including 31 January 2021.
+Any declaration of undesirability that has been issued to any person who departed South Africa since 15 March is set aside. - Visas which were revoked by the DHA during the state of disaster period are reinstated. - The visas of foreign nationals already within South Africa are not revoked; they remain valid for the period for which they have been issued.
+All foreign nationals originating from countries affected by the COVID-19 outbreak, or those who have to transit through an affected country to return home, and whose visas have or will expire are allowed to re-apply for the same visa which may be issued for a period not exceeding 31 January 2021, subject to meeting all legal application requirements; however, this does not include applications to change status from one visa category to another or to change the conditions endorsed on an existing visa. - Those whose visas expired after 15 February will be allowed to reapply via VFS Global without first having to apply to regularise their stay using "Form 20" (Authorisation for an illegal foreign national to remain in the country pending the outcome of an application for status.)
+Currently VFS Global is still closed but has opened its online booking system from the 4 May onward. - Holders of work, business or study visas that have expired during the lockdown who have already submitted an extension application, are allowed to continue to work, conduct business or study.